hsgrishe/minitankwarsfixed/README.md

 # minitankwarsfixed
-Fixed version of MiniTankWars Fretta Gamemode.
+Fixed version of MiniTank Wars Fretta Gamemode.

 You need:
 Fretta13

----MiniTank Wars---
+MiniTank Wars

 A Fretta gamemode by
 BMCha and Echo 199
 Content and Code Copyright (c) 2010 BMCha and Echo 199 All other content is copyright its respective owners.

-*-------CREDITS----------*
+CREDITS

 BMCha: lua, models, some textures, sound editing
 Echo 199: textures, mapping

-*----Sounds sourced from freesound.org and Half-Life 2---*
+Sounds sourced from freesound.org and Half-Life 2

 Sound Sources by:
 -man